vdemichev/DiaNN/README.md

 - DIA and SWATH are supported
 - Acquisition schemes with overlapping windows are supported
 - Gas-phase fractionation is supported
-- Scanning SWATH is supported
+- Scanning SWATH and ZT Scan DIA are supported
-- dia-PASEF/py-diAID is supported
+- dia-PASEF/py-diAID are supported
-- Slice-PASEF is supported (add --tims-scan to Additional options)
+- Slice-PASEF is supported
-- midia-PASEF and Synchro-PASEF are supported (add --tims-scan to Additional options), but DIA-NN currently does not benefit from Q1 dimension deconvolution
+- midia-PASEF is supported
+- Synchro-PASEF/VistaScan is supported, however accuracy of quantitation needs to be validated with benchmarks
 - Orbitrap Astral is supported
 - FAIMS with constant CV is supported
-- FAIMS with multiple CVs is supported after splitting the runs, see [here](https://github.com/vdemichev/DiaNN/issues/67)
-- BoxCar-DIA is supported, but DIA-NN has not been optimised for it
-- Bruker Impact II DIA data are supported after conversion to .mzML
 - multiplexing with non-isobaric tags and SILAC is supported
 - MSX-DIA is not supported
 </details>